Skip to content ↓

 Handwriting

 In Reception the children are taught print letter formation alongside their phonics lessons.
 These documents show how they are taught to form each letter: Autumn 1 and Autumn 2.
 As the children become confident with this, the children are then taught to include the lead ins and lead outs for each of the letters.
+At HTPD we follow the Letter-join handwriting scheme.

 Speaking and listening